 - CHWs are hired through the Indiana State Health Department to lead an effort to build Health Equity Councils in the ten preparedness districts.

 - Any CHW Member can take the leadership training through their Level two membership.

 As of March 2021, the CDC planned to provide $300 million towards CHW services to support COVID-19 control and prevention and an additional $32 million towards training, technical assistance, and evaluation of CHWs.
-President Biden’s plan included increasing the CHW workforce by 150,000 nationally and pledged to provide direct grant funding, as well as add CHW services as an optional benefit for states through Medicaid.
+President Biden's plan included increasing the CHW workforce by 150,000 nationally, pledged to provide direct grant funding, and added CHW services as an optional benefit for states through Medicaid.
 States can better maximize the sustainability of the workforce as funding opportunities arise to revise existing regulations around CHW reimbursement.